ky1ejs/Group-Project-Experience-Presentation/presentation script.md

 # Picking teams

 In our module, we weren't allowed to pick our own teams, they were picked for us.
 The reason that this is bad, is that some high aspiring and driven students get paired with some students that aren't.
-This wastes their opporunity to learn all the good things that I have just described.
-They spend most of their time encouraging members of their team to work, which of course woundn't happen in the real world since those people would likely get sacked after a few warnings of their lack of contribution.
+This wastes their opportunity to learn all the good things that I have just described.
+They spend most of their time encouraging members of their team to work, which of course wouldn't happen in the real world since those people would likely get sacked after a few warnings of their lack of contribution.

-You could say that it gives them a chance to practicie managing motivation of their team, and I think you'd be right.
+You could say that it gives them a chance to practice managing motivation of their team, and I think you'd be right.
 But there's a balance.
-If the student is unable to inject motivation into their low aspiring team members for the duration of the module, then there's not much more that they'll take from it other than feeling like they've moaned at people and done all the work for a whole semster.
+If the student is unable to inject motivation into their low aspiring team members for the duration of the module, then there's not much more that they'll take from it other than feeling like they've moaned at people and done all the work for a whole semester.

 The only way to deal with this is to allow students to pick their teams, or at group together the groups with people matching their ability and motivation.
-That's half hard to guage becasue universties to have a scale or grade for motivation.
+That's half hard to gauge because universities to have a scale or grade for motivation.

 If students are paired with other students that are motivated, for the most part it won't matter about either students ability.
 But when a high aspiring student is put with people that don't care, it wastes their prospects.